-1 (6) all petitions for any agency action on the rule except for petitions governed 2 by Section 203.
-3 Comment 4 5 Several states have adopted this type of agency rule-making record provisions: Az., 6 A.R.S.
+Several states have adopted this type of agency rule-making record provisions: Az., A.R.S.
 Section 41-1029; Colo., C.R.S.A.
 Section 24-4-103; Minn., M.S.A.
 Section 14.365; Miss., Miss.
 Code Ann.
 Section 25-43-3.110; Mont., MCA 2-4-402; Okl., 75 Okl.St.Ann.
-7 8 Section 302; and Wash., RCWA 34.05.370.
-9 10 The language of subsection (a) is based on Section 3-112(a) of the 1981 Model Act.
-11 Similar language is found in the Washington Administrative Procedures Act, RCWA Section 34.05.370.
-The requirement of an official agency rulemaking record in subsection (a) should 12 13 facilitate a more structured and rational agency and public consideration of proposed rules.
-It 14 will also aid the process of judicial review of the validity of rules.
-The requirement of an official agency rulemaking record was suggested for the Federal Act in S. 1291, the "Administrative 15 Practice and Regulatory Control Act of 1979," title I, Section 102(d), [5 U.S.C.
-553(d)], 96 16 17 Cong.Rec.
+Section 302; and Wash., RCWA 34.05.370.

+11 The language of subsection (a) is based on Section 3-112(a) of the 1981 Model Act.
+12 Similar language is found in the Washington Administrative Procedures Act, RCWA Section 13 34.05.370.
+The requirement of an official agency rulemaking record in subsection (a) should facilitate a more structured and rational agency and public consideration of proposed rules.
+It 14 15 will also aid the process of judicial review of the validity of rules.
+The requirement of an official 16 agency rulemaking record was suggested for the Federal Act in S. 1291, the "Administrative 17 Practice and Regulatory Control Act of 1979," title I, Section 102(d), [5 U.S.C.
+553(d)], 96 Cong.Rec.
 S7126 at S7129 (daily ed.
 Jun.
 6, 1979) (Sen. Kennedy).
-The second sentence of 18 subsection (a) is intended exclude privileged material from disclosure and display.
-Privileged 19 materials includes confidential business information and trade secrets, as well as internal advice 20 memoranda.
-The exemptions in the state open records laws would be examples of records and 21 materials that are exempt from disclosure and display under law other than this act.
-The third 22 sentence in subsection (a) is intended to enable an agency to decide, for example, that indecent 23 material or copyrighted material should be available for inspection in hard copy but not posted 24 on the internet.
-It is not intended to authorize exclusion from the internet record of, for example, 25 information that reflects adversely on the government."
-26 27 Subsection (b) requires all written submissions made to an agency and all written 28 materials considered by an agency in connection with a rulemaking proceeding to be included in 29 the record.
-It also requires a copy of any existing record of oral presentations made in the 30 proceeding to be included in the rulemaking record.
-The language in Subsection (b)(3) is based on language adopted by the ABA.
-See ABA Section of Administrative Law and Regulatory 31 32 Practice, "A Blackletter Statement of Federal Administrative Law," 54 Admin.
-L. Rev. 1, 34 33 (2002)34 35 SECTION 303.
-ADVANCED NOTICE OF PROPOSED RULEMAKING; NEGOTIATED RULEMAKING.
-36 37 (a) An agency may gather information relevant to the subject matter of possible 38 rulemaking and may solicit comments and recommendations from the public about that possibility by publishing an advance notice of proposed rulemaking in the [administrative bulletin] and indicating where, when, and how persons may comment.
+The second sentence of 18 19 subsection (a) is intended to exclude privileged material from disclosure and display.
+Privileged 20 material includes confidential business information and trade secrets, as well as internal advice 21 memoranda.
+The exemptions in the state open records laws would be examples of records and 22 materials that are exempt from disclosure and display under law other than this act.
+The third 23 sentence in subsection (a) is intended to enable an agency to decide, for example, that indecent 24 material or copyrighted material should be available for inspection in hard copy but not posted 25 on the Internet.
+It is not intended to authorize exclusion from the Internet record of, for example, 26 information that reflects adversely on the government."

+Subsection (b) requires all written submissions made to an agency and all written materials considered by an agency in connection with a rulemaking proceeding to be included in the record.
+It also requires a copy of any existing record of oral presentations made in the proceeding to be included in the rulemaking record.
+The language in Subsection (b) (3) is based on language adopted by the ABA.
+See ABA Section of Administrative Law and Regulatory Practice, "A Blackletter Statement of Federal Administrative Law," 54 Admin.
+L. Rev. 1, 34 (2002)

+36 SECTION 303.
+ADVANCED NOTICE OF PROPOSED RULEMAKING;